tarruda/super-json/README.md

   This is implemented using the
 <a href="https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/JSON/stringify">replacer</a>/<a href="https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/JSON/parse">reviver</a>
-arguments, and serializes custom types to a string with this format:
+arguments, and serializes custom types to a string that looks like this:
-{magic}{serializer name}({json array containing constructor arguments}).
+{magic}{serializer name}{json array containing constructor arguments}.
 The magic string is escaped when serializing strings, so user input doesn't need to be validated.